adaniloff/KongUserBundle/README.md

 A tool to make it easier to implement the [Kong CE](https://docs.konghq.com) solution on a Symfony project

-> This package is still under development and is far from being fully operationnal

 ## Dependencies

 - PHP >= 7.1